oleksiy-korniychuk/picnic/POC.md

 **Display Elements:**
 - Turn counter (updates each turn)
-- Weight display (placeholder: 0/250 until inventory implemented)
+- Weight display (actual inventory weight / capacity, red text if overweight)
 - Message log (last 5 messages, oldest to newest from top to bottom)
 - Positioned at bottom of screen with semi-transparent background